 When you are done with the RAM copy of the DCT you need to free it by calling the function wiced_dct_read_unlock().

-If the flash is “internal” and directly accessible by the processor you can call wiced_dct_read_lock() with the writable parameter set to false in which case the wiced_dct_read_lock() will give you a pointer to the flash instead of making a copy in RAM.
-You can only do this if you are only reading the DCT.
+If the flash is “internal” and directly accessible by the processor you can call wiced_dct_read_lock() with the writable parameter set to false, in which case the wiced_dct_read_lock() will give you a pointer to the flash instead of making a copy in RAM.
+You can only do this if you are only going to read the DCT.
 That is, if you want to be able to write to the DCT, the writable parameter must be set to true.